masampson/hhhbuilder/README.md

 The focus here is on the quality of your JavaScript, not the beauty of your design.
 The controls you add around viewing and deleting household members should be usable but need not be much to look at.

+## MS - Development Environment

+Coded in VSCode using Live server extension to run locally in the browser.